m0iax/JS8CallUtilities_V2/README.md

 GPS Functions in this version will work on a Windows, Linux (Including Raspberry Pi) and Mac OS computer.

-If you have a GPS connected to your computer it will allow you to send your maidenhead grid to JS8Call to set its locator and/or to transmit to @APRSIS
+If you have a GPS connected to your computer it will allow you to send your maidenhead grid to JS8Call to set its locator and/or to transmit to @APRSIS<br>
 For raspberry pi please ensure you have installed and configured the GPSD service, searial connection does not currently work on the Pi..
 I will investigate and fix that in future releases.

 It also allows you to send messages into the ARRS system, APRS, Email or SMS message types.